 The 400 participants in the naming survey were also based in the US.
 They were recruited from a large, global panel of healthcare professionals.
 Participants specialized in one of the following seven therapeutic specialities: dermatology, endocrinology, gastrointestinal, nephrology, neurology, oncology or rheumatology.

-Among physicians completing the naming survey, 13% specialized in dermatology, 15% in endocrinology, 16% in oncology, 14% in nephrology, 14% in neurology, and 14% in rheumatology.
+Among physicians completing the naming survey, 13% specialized in dermatology, 15% in endocrinology, 14% in gastrointestinal, 14% in nephrology, 14% in neurology, 16% in oncology, and 14% in rheumatology.

 Prescribers completing the naming survey worked in different settings.
 26% of respondents worked in an academic medical centre, 25% in a community setting, 20% in a private or family practice, 18% in a multi-specialist clinic, 7% in a hospital, and 2% in a military/veterans affairs hospital, see Figure 2.